 A disused railway forms one of the key routes in this area; 'the Miley' links Lochee to the Kingsway Retail Park and provides a green wildlife corridor in the heart of the city.
-Links to the Law are popular with walkers and dog walkers.
+Paths up Dundee Law are popular with walkers and dog walkers, and the view from the top is the best in the area.
 Clepington Road is a busy street with good links to buses and local shops.
-Baxter Park is a well used city park which provides for recreation and play; it is also a popular route for children going to school at the Morgan Academy.
+Baxter Park is a well-used city park which provides for recreation and play; it is also a popular route for children going to school at the Morgan Academy.
 Dudhope Park is another popular area for recreation including walking, dog walking, jogging and access to the skate park.
 Although it is steep the Hilltown provides access to shops and services and is a good link to the city centre.
 A less steep alternative is provided via Dens Road.

 - Mainly tarmac paths.
 Paths are either suitable for shared use through green spaces or are footways and cyclists should use the road. - Paths 49 and 51 include long flights of steps (renovated in 2017) up the Law.
-There are hand rails on some sections. - Sections of Path 51 and 52 are signed at the Town to Top walk which guides people from City Square to the top of the Law. - Path 52 includes a section on the park road, and is signed as a cycle route into the city, using the North Marketgait underpass to Abertay University.

-Path 11 has a good whindust surface and is suitable for cycling and pushchairs
+There are hand rails on some sections. - Sections of Path 51 and 52 are signed at the Town to Top walk which guides people from City Square to the top of the Law. - Path 52 includes a section on the park road, and is signed as a cycle route into the city, using the North Marketgait underpass to Abertay University. - Path 11 has a good whindust surface and is suitable for cycling and pushchairs